To a defiant Biden, the 2024 race is up to the voters, not to Democrats on Capitol Hill

 Biden dismissed those who were calling for his ouster, instead saying he'd spoken with 20 lawmakers and they had all encouraged him to stay in the race.

 Concern about Biden's fitness for another four years has been persistent.
 In an August 2023 poll from The Associated Press-NORC Center for Public Affairs Research, fully 77% of U.S. adults said Biden was too old to be effective for four more years.
 Not only did 89% of Republicans say that, but so did 69% of Democrats.
-His approval rating stands at 38%.
+His approval rating stands at 39% in the most recent AP-NORC poll.

-Biden has dismissed the polling, citing as evidence his 2020 surge to the nomination and win over Trump, after initially faltering, and the 2022 midterm elections, when polls suggested Republicans would sweep but didn’t, largely in part over the issue of abortion rights.
+Biden has dismissed the polling, citing as evidence his 2020 surge to the nomination and win over Trump, after initially faltering, and the 2022 midterm elections, when many expected Republicans would sweep but they didn’t, in part over the issue of abortion rights.

-“I don’t buy that,” when he was reminded that he was behind in the polls.
+“I don’t buy that,” when he was reminded that he was behind in recent polls.
 “I don’t think anybody’s more qualified to be president or win this race than me."

 At times, Biden rambled during the interview, which ABC said aired in full and without edits.
 Asked how he might turn the race around, Biden argued that one key would be large and energetic rallies like the one he held Friday in Wisconsin.
 When reminded that Trump routinely draws larger crowds, the president laid into his opponent.

-Note: This story was first published on Jul.
-6, 2024.
-It was updated on Jul.
-7, 2024, to correct the name of Hawaii’s governor.
-He is Josh Green, not Mark Green.